 - Inclusive growth must be pursued by fair taxation of highest incomes and capital revenues, as well as increased investment in education and other public services.

 - Profits by multinational companies must be taxed where they are made.

-- Impact economy and impact investing can rebalance some of the negative effects of market capitalism on social conditions and must be given a supportive environment.
+- Impact economy and impact investing can rebalance some of the adverse effects of market capitalism on social conditions and must be given a supportive environment.

 - To ensure debt sustainability for all countries, lenders must agree to a common framework of coordination or face pressure from financial authorities.